vodenica/CMMS-HLF/01-chaincodes/03-maintenance/README.md

 ./network.sh deployCC -ccn maintenance -ccv 1.0 -ccp /home/vodenica/Desktop/test-network-smart-contracts/03-MTE-maintenance -ccl go
 ```

-The new version of the smart contract is deployed to the `test-network`, which is ready for testing.
-Before deploying the smart contract, it is important to update the version in the `main.go` file.
+The new version of the chaincode is deployed to the `test-network`, which is ready for testing.
+Before deploying the chaincode, it is important to update the version in the `main.go` file.

 ```bash
 ./network.sh deployCC -ccn maintenance -ccv 2.0 -ccp /home/vodenica/Desktop/test-network-smart-contracts/03-MTE-maintenance -ccl go
 ```

-To test the installed `Maintenance Operations Smart Contract`, navigate to `fabric-samples/test-network` and define all necessary environment variables for `Org1MSP`.
+To test the installed `Maintenance Operations Chaincode`, navigate to `fabric-samples/test-network` and define all necessary environment variables for `Org1MSP`.
 Note that TLS is enabled in `test-network`.
 Run the following command:

 ```bash